 Given below are some tips which will surely help you to set your expectations right in terms of phone connectivity before you make a trip to Spiti Valley or Kinnaur Valley in the next season.
 I have tried to cover the phone connectivity over Hindustan – Tibet Highway and NH-22.
 Please read them carefully before planning for your next Spiti & Kinnaur Valley trip.

 1. Pre-paid & post-paid connections work in Spiti Valley & Kinnaur Valley, unlike Ladakh

 Many people confuse Spiti Valley with Ladakh.
 However, it is different and even the boundaries of the states are different.
 Ladakh lies in Jammu and Kashmir state while Spiti Valley lies in Himachal Pradesh.
 Hence, the communication rules applied are also as per state law regulations.
-There is no restriction of usage of pre-paid mobile connections of other states in Himachal Pradesh.
+Unlike we read in the article on Phone Connectivity in Leh – Ladakh, there is no restriction of usage of pre-paid mobile connections of other states in Himachal Pradesh.
 Hence, as long as you can find a signal, even your pre-paid connections will work just fine in Spiti Valley and Kinnaur Valley.

 2. Only BSNL works in Spiti Valley